Sydney-Informatics-Hub/Germline-ShortV/README.md

 * chrN_XXXXX_random (unlocalized)
 * chrEBV

+### Cancer studies

+A `<cohort>.config` file containing both tumour and normal samples can be used to call germline variants on the normal samples only.
+The make input files will ignore writing inputs for tumour samples.
+Tumour samples are specified in `LabSampleID` column the `<cohort>.config` file if they __end__ in:

+* -T.* (e.g. -T, -T1, -T100).
+This is used to indicate tumour samples belonging.
+* -P.* (e.g. -P, -P1, -P100).
+This can be used to specify primary tumour samples belonging to a single patient.
+* -M.* (e.g. -M, -M1, -MCL1).
+This can be used to specify metastatic tumour samples belonging to a single patient.

 # Set up

 The Germline-ShortV pipeline works seamlessly with the [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) pipeline and human datasets using the GRCh38/hg38 + ALT contigs reference.
 The scripts use relative paths, so correct set-up is important.